 - Make sure your information is accurate; if it is not accurate, reviewers love to point out what is not accurate and lower your review score for it.
 Post interesting photos of the property, the rooms, and the fun people in your common area.

 - Respond to reviews.
 Some people only respond to the bad reviews, but it is encouraged by TripAdvisor to respond to all reviews, even if it is just "Thank you for your review, Sam.
 Safe travels."
 This is a good opportunity to mention things about your hostel that you couldn't when creating the description, like local restaurants, or the public swimming pool. - After all, we are talking about TripAdvisor.
 Reviews are what their searchers are searching for!

 Sort Results and Placement

 Case study: Pacific Tradewinds decided a few years ago not to use OTA's anymore due to overzealous T&C’s trying to force them to conform.
 Instead, Pacific Tradewinds decided to use their #1 placement on TripAdvisor’s Review status to help put them at the top of search results for hostels in San Francisco.
-This worked great... until TripAdvisor changed its sort algorithm so that all accommodation providers are under one Hotel category: Hotels, B&Bs, Hostels, Specialty Lodging, and even Campgrounds.
+This worked great... until TripAdvisor changed its results so that all accommodation providers are under one "Places to Stay" category: Hotels, B&Bs, Hostels, Specialty Lodging, and even Campgrounds.